Our Purpose

 Further Information

 Friends of Lorne has 120+ members.
-The Committee for 2023/2024 comprises: Penny Hawe (president), Lindon Pearce (treasurer), St.John Sutton, Mary Rose Yuncken (secretary).
+The Committee for 2023/2024 comprises: Penny Hawe (president), Lindon Pearce (treasurer), StJohn Sutton, and Mary Rose Yuncken (secretary).
+Deb Burns is our Membership Secretary.
 Here’s our Rules (constitution).

 committee@friendsoflorne.org.au.